SaiCharan0417/Cyber-Security-Intrusive-Detection-Analysis/README.md

 - Developed a framework that offers enhanced threat visibility and improved understanding of attack behaviors.

 ## Repository Structure
+- CS IDA Report:
-- CyberSecurityIntrusionDetectionAnalysis_With_SQL_Screenshots.pdf: The original report document.
+The original report document.
+- cyber_analysis_python.ipynb:
-- cyber_analysis_python.ipynb: Jupyter Notebook containing Python code for data cleaning, EDA, and visualization generation.
+ Jupyter Notebook containing Python code for data cleaning, EDA, and visualization generation.
+- cleaned_cybersecurity_dataset.csv:
-- cleaned_cybersecurity_dataset.csv: Cleaned dataset used for analysis.
+ Cleaned dataset used for analysis.
-- Updated_CyberSecurityIntrusionDetectionAnalysis.pdf: The updated report with Python visualizations and refined layout.
-- README.md: This file.

 ## How to Use/Setup